-4. Usability and Use: The maintenance measure meets the use subcriterion
+4. Usability and Use: The Standing Committee did not vote on this criterion since the

 (Used and useful to the intended audiences for 4a.
 Accountability and Transparency; 4b.
 Improvement; and 4c.
 Benefits outweigh evidence of unintended consequences)

 4a.
 Use: Pass-X; No Pass-X; 4b.
 Usability: H-X; M-X; L-X; I-X